-Please note that the ETHOS 'Device config' screen lets you change S.Port sensor Physical IDs and Application IDs.
+Please note that the ETHOS 'Device config' menus allow you to change S.Port sensor Physical IDs and Application IDs.
 If you have more than one device that have the same function, you would need to connect them one at a time, discover them in Telemetry / 'Discover new sensors', then in 'Device config' change the Physical ID and Application ID, and then go back and rediscover them with the new ID.
 Please refer to the SmartPort Telemetry section.